shivam-tomar/TicTacToe-Game/README.md

 # TicTacToe-Game
-Simple TicTacToe Game, Two players can play at a time.
+Simple Android App, Two players can play at a time.